12:32 15 February 2012

 The Club offers a mix of areas for spectators using wheelchairs.
 These include:

-* An area in the North West Stand which is covered, elevated and used on an ad-hoc basis as demand or operational needs require
+- An area in the North West Stand which is covered and elevated

 Facilities for spectators in wheelchairs supporting the visiting club